Legends of Valour: Reception

 The PC version was generally poorly received.
 Computer Gaming World called the game "a stimulating new perspective on fantasy role-playing", but strongly criticized its "general lack of atmosphere" and other "numerous deficiencies", including the difficulty in saving the game or finding food, drink, and sleep.
 Despite liking the 3-D VGA graphics, the magazine warned that the "grandiose claims" SSI made about the game and Spelljammer: Pirates of Realmspace threatened the company's "long-standing reputation for quality".
 It received 2 out of 5 stars in Dragon.
 According to VideoGames & Computer Entertainment, "Legends of Valor is an ambitious attempt that couldn't get itself out of the starting gate."

-The Amiga version was received much better, and was rated 88% by CU Amiga, with Amiga Format stating in their original review, "Legends of Valor is a cross between a Dungeons and Dragons game and a graphic adventure ... the [actual] interface is intuitive and well designed ... there are plenty of nice touches ... if you've met the person before then they'll remember you."
+The Amiga version was received much better, and was rated 88% by CU Amiga, with Amiga Format stating in their original review, "Legends of Valor is a cross between a Dungeons & Dragons game and a graphic adventure ... the [actual] interface is intuitive and well designed ... there are plenty of nice touches ... if you've met the person before then they'll remember you."
 In a 1993 issue, Amiga Format rated the game 91%, but in a 1995 issue the re-release was given 86% despite being the same game.
 Amiga Power continues the same trend, giving the game 88% in a 1993 issue, and the re-release 89% in a 1995 issue.The One gave the Amiga version of Legends of Valour an overall score of 92%, referring to its first-person 3D perspective as "revolutionary ...
 Until you've seen the 3D in action it's hard for words to explain just how exhilarating the experience can be."
 The One praises the UI, calling it "intuitive", and the combat and graphics, stating that "The excellent use of 3D extends to the combat as well - at last you can see your sword blade or axe head hitting home, and the animation on the enemies is superb ...
 Visually Legends is nothing short of breathtaking".
 The One extends critical acclaim to the quests and worldbuilding, expressing that "As a game Legends is beautifully structured ... as the player grows in experience and power new tasks and different areas of the gameworld are slowly revealed, ensuring that the player is constantly being presented with fresh challenges and surprises ...
 Legends is nothing short of a revolution in computer role-playing, and has become the standard by which future additions to the RPG genre will be judged."